-Prof. Torres – who holds both a Professorship in Sociology and the Chair in Social Gerontology at Uppsala University - is a sociologist of aging who has conducted numerous studies that problematize old age-related constructs; shed critical light on commonly used methods in health and social care and deconstruct some of the taken for granted assumptions that guide policy and practice for the older segments of our populations.
+Prof. Torres is a sociologist of aging who has conducted numerous studies that problematize old age-related constructs, shed critical light on commonly used methods in health and social care and deconstruct some of the taken for granted assumptions that guide policy and practice for the older segments of our populations.
 This is why she is often regarded as a critical gerontologist.
 Sandra's main contributions to research on aging and old age are based on research that has aimed to expand the social gerontological imagination through the use of knowledge gathered in the sociology of aging, the sociology of ethnicity/ race and migration as well as in social work.
 Prior to joining the professorial team of this department, Sandra held an (adjunct) professorship in rehabilitation and aging (at Oslo University College in Norway between 2008-2012) and a professorship in social work (at Mälardalen University in Sweden between 2009-2010).

-Between 2010-2019, she lead also The Social Gerontology Group which is comprised of researchers in social gerontology from Uppsala University, Stockholm University and Gävle University College.
+Between 2010-2019, she lead also The Social Gerontology Group which was comprised of researchers in social gerontology from Uppsala University, Stockholm University and Gävle University College.
 For insight into the current research projects that these groups are conducting see the homepage links below.
-A list of the current projects which Prof. Torres is running at the moment - which range from projects on need assessment practice, cross-cultural interaction in palliative care, media representations of culture-related issues in daily newspaper reporting on elderly care to the kind of theoretically based projects focusing on ethnicity and migration for which she is known - can be found on the website of the Research Group on Welfare and Lifecourse (see link below).
+A list of the current projects which Prof. Torres is running at the moment - which range from projects on need assessment practice, cross-cultural interaction in palliative care, media representations of culture-related issues in daily newspaper reporting on elderly care to the kind of theoretically based projects focusing on ethnicity and migration for which she is known - can be found on the website of the Research Group on Welfare (see link below).